The Car Connection Mitsubishi Eclipse Cross Overview

 The Mitsubishi Eclipse Cross is a compact crossover from the automaker that borrows one of the brand's popular names for its unconventional application.

-The Eclipse Cross is loosely based on the Outlander and Outlander Sport SUVs, but offers a sloped roofline that is all its own.
-It is offered in ES, LE, SE, and SEL trim levels with front-wheel drive available only on the base version, the rest of the lineup has standard all-wheel drive.
+The Eclipse Cross is smaller than the Outlander and Outlander Sport SUVs, and has a sloped roofline that is all its own.
+It is offered in ES, LE, SE, and SEL trim levels with all-wheel drive standard on all trims as of the 2023 model year.

 After its introduction for 2018, the 2019 Mitsubishi Eclipse Cross was unchanged from the year before it.
 For 2020, Mitsubishi added an SP trim and made minor equipment adjustments.